 --) were replaced by em dashes (—); press Return.

 The Terminal window displays createinstallmedia’s progress as a textual representation of a progress bar: Erasing Disk: 0%… 10 percent…20 percent… and so on.
-You also see a list of the program’s tasks as they occur: Copying installer files to disk… Copy complete.
-Making disk bootable… Copying boot files… Copy complete.
+You also see a list of the program’s tasks as they occur: Copying to disk… Making disk bootable… Copying boot files….
 On a recent Mac with a fast destination drive, the procedure shouldn’t take longer than 5 minutes, though it can take as long as 20 or 30 minutes on an older Mac or with a very slow drive.
-The process is finished once you see Copy Complete.
-Done., as shown in the screenshot above.
-If you like, you can then rename the drive (in the Finder) from its default name of Install macOS Sierra Developer Beta or Install macOS Sierra Public Beta.
+The process is finished once you see Install media now available at /Volumes/Install macOS Mojave, as shown in the screenshot above.
+If you like, you can then rename the drive (in the Finder) from its default name of Install macOS Mojave.

 Booting from the installer drive

-You can boot any Sierra-compatible Mac from your new installer drive.
+You can boot any Mojave-compatible Mac from your new installer drive.
 First, connect the drive to your Mac.
-Then, if your Mac is already booted into OS X, choose the install drive in the Startup Disk pane of System Preferences and restart; or, if your Mac is currently shut down, hold down the Option key at startup and choose the install drive when OS X’s Startup Manager appears.
+Then, if your Mac is already booted into macOS, choose the install drive in the Startup Disk pane of System Preferences and restart; or, if your Mac is currently shut down, hold down the Option key at startup and choose the install drive when macOS’s Startup Manager appears.

 Comments or questions? @danfrakes on Twitter or email me at siteemail at this domain.